Looking to really reduce your AR double-tap times?

 What Other Mods?

-Since the AR-15 is a fine oiled machine where multiple parts have to work together…you can’t just change up 30% of one thing without having to mod others.
+Since the AR-15 is a well-oiled machine where multiple parts have to work together…you can’t just change up 30% of one thing without having to mod others.

 Here’s what I found to have the best reliability combined with a lighter BCG.